jailjones/katacoda-scenarios/session-02-Angus/containers-spec-files.md

-# Kubernetes YAML spec files

-Examine the pod-two-containers-no-volumes.yaml file that has been provided:
+Examine the spec-pod-2containers.yaml file that has been provided:

-`cat pod-two-containers-no-volumes.yaml`{{execute}}
+`cat spec-pod-2containers.yaml`{{execute}}

 This is a Kubernetes pec file, written in the standard format that Kubernetes uses for all of its resources, from a single Pod to a full-blown Deployment or DaemonSet.
 At the top you can see some standard keys for spec files: